BitCANN/bitcann-contracts/README.md

 #### ProveInvalidDomain

-The ProveInvalidDomain contract allows anyone to prove a domain name contains invalid characters and burn the associated NFT, making it unusable.
+The ProveInvalidDomain contract allows anyone to prove a domain name contains invalid characters and burn the registration NFT Pair, taking away the entire amount in the bid as a reward.

 Key aspects:
 - Validates that a character at specified index is invalid (not a-z, 0-9, or hyphen)
-- Burns the NFT by converting to pure BCH
-- Rewards the prover for keeping the system in check
+- Burns the registration NFT Pair and sends the BCH attached to the party that provided the proof as reward for keeping the system predictable.
-- Does not prevent domain from being re-registered

 Requirements:
-- Name must be 63 characters or less
-- Name must match stored nameHash
 - Name must end in '.sat' or '.bch' domain
 - Character at index must be invalid
 - Transaction must have exactly 4 inputs and 3 outputs